In this assignment, you will get practice with writing methods that calculate values from arrays using loops.

 is set to the largest.
 Assume the array has at least one element.

-Write a method called earliest
+Write a method called earliest that takes an array of Strings and

-that is the earliest alphabetically.
+returns the String that is the earliest alphabetically.
 You can assume that

 the array has at least one element.